What is Daylighting in Architecture

 - Electric lighting should include daylight-sensitive controls so that it can be dimmed or turned off when not required.

-- The site, climate, and neighborhood are all taken into account when designing the architecture for daylighting, which also includes building geometry, surface materials and finish treatments, apertures, and windows.
+- The site, climate, and neighborhood are all taken into account when designing the elements for daylighting.
+It includes building geometry, surface materials and finish treatments, apertures, and windows.

 - The technique of designing for daylighting in buildings entails using reflection, diffusion, and redirection to make such daylight-source illumination comfortable and usable.
 [1]